Fiction and

 key point is in those last lines: ‘the more naively, and genuinely, man

-discussion, the point might be formulated in the following way: In a loose, and not very informative
+the point might be formulated in the following way:

 But history’s focus is a collective

-kindred areas such as political or social thought, history’s concern is
+areas such as political or social thought, history’s concern is not an

 the individual and his or her ‘private’ world of joys and sorrows, in

-which is presumed to exist ‘among’ men and women when they act upon one
+presumed to exist ‘among’ men and women when they act upon one another.

-impose intelligibility and meaning on the otherwise formless
+meaning on the otherwise formless multiplicity of a collective event –

-collective event – are, by their very nature, designed to illuminate
+are, by their very nature, designed to illuminate something quite

-quite different from the world as perceived and understood by the
+different from the world as perceived and understood by the single

-Fabrizio is unable to find the event called ‘the Battle of Waterloo’
+is unable to find the event called ‘the Battle of Waterloo’ which is in

 fact raging all around him, and his attention constantly focuses on

-irrelevancies while a page of what we might quite reasonably call
+seeming irrelevancies while a page of what we might quite reasonably

 – between the forms of thought that confer meaning on a collective